Looking for Farm Vehicle Insurance?

 Following an accident or during repair you won’t want to lose precious business due to downtime, so you might want to make use of a replacement farm vehicle.
 Not every insurer or level of cover offers this, so it’s worth shopping around to find one that does and carefully read through small print to make sure that you’re definitely entitled to one.

-Farm vehicle insurance covers the vehicles and some machinery that you use on the
+Farm vehicle insurance covers the vehicles and some machinery that you use on your farm.

-Agricultural insurance is more comprehensive and covers against loss or damage to buildings, equipment, livestock, crops and broader farm outputs.
+Agricultural insurance covers against loss or damage to buildings, equipment, livestock, crops and broader farm outputs.

 For some insurers, fitting extra security devices such as immobilisers, GPS tracking or telematics can help to lower the amount you pay each month – which is especially handy and cost-effective if you’re insuring an entire farm fleet.